StateVoicesNational/Spoke/docs/HOWTO_HEROKU_DEPLOY.md

 ## Non-Twilio Processes/Dynos

-When using Twilio we recommend keeping the environment variable `JOBS_SAME_PROCESS` enabled and only running the `web` process/dyno.
+When using Twilio we recommend keeping the configuration variable `JOBS_SAME_PROCESS` enabled and only running the `web` process/dyno.
 There is another mode mostly for non-Twilio backends, where you may need to run the additional processes to process messages and sending.
 Most times, even at high scale, you will want to keep `JOBS_SAME_PROCESS` on and increase or upgrade the dynos for the `web` process.

 ## Setting Up Mailgun